pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 ## Bias and Variance

-### Bias and Variance: The two big sources of error
+### Bias and Variance The two big sources of error

 Suppose your training, dev and test sets all come from the same distribution.
 Then you should always try to get more training data, since that can only improve performance, right?